stpe/harvest-forecast-slack-checkin/README.md

-# Daily Forecast Checkin Slack Integration
+# Daily Harvest Forecast Checkin Slack Integration

 This is a Slack integration that does post a summary of what each person is planning to do the current day according to [Harvest Forecast](https://www.getharvest.com/forecast).